-The Declaration of Independence states, as the first of the truths the Founding Fathers held to be self-evident, that all men are created equal.”
-Although Thomas Jefferson and Benjamin Franklin wrote these words 240 years ago, neither man would live to see this statement truly fulfilled.
+The Declaration of Independence states, as the first of the truths the Founding Fathers held to be self-evident, that “all men are created equal.”
+Although Thomas Jefferson and Benjamin Franklin wrote these words more than 240 years ago, most agree that the new country didn’t quite reflect that ideal.
 Even today, whether we truly have equality is questioned, but there’s no doubt we as a nation have come a long way.
-The Civil Rights Movement was a big part of this, and some of the most important individual events were the three marches in Alabama in March of 1965, when Dr. Martin Luther King, Jr. and thousands of supporters made the 54-mile journey from Selma to the Alabama state capital of Montgomery to fight for African-American citizens’ right to vote.
-It is now recognized as the Selma to Montgomery National Historic Trail in Alabama, part of the National Park Service, which operates two centers in Selma and Lowndes County in commemoration of the marches.
+The civil rights movement was a massive part of this, and some of the most important individual events were the three marches in Alabama in March of 1965, when Dr. Martin Luther King Jr. and thousands of supporters made the 54-mile journey from Selma to the Alabama state capital of Montgomery to fight for African-American citizens’ right to vote.
+It is now recognized as the Selma to Montgomery National Historic Trail in Alabama, part of the National Park Service, which operates centers in Selma and Lowndes County in commemoration of the marches.

-America’s 49th state has only been a state since 1959, but it still has a rich history and boasts a whopping 49 U.S. National Historic Landmarks.
+America’s 49th state has only been a state since 1959, but it still has a rich history and boasts a whopping 50 U.S. National Historic Landmarks.
 As much as we’d like to choose destinations like the islands of Attu and Kiska — both significant in the fight against Japan during World War II — there is very little left there, the location is extremely remote, and the weather can be harsh and dangerous.
-Instead, we opted for the Klondike Gold Rush National Historical Park, which commemorates the migration of an estimated 100,000 prospectors looking for one of the earliest pieces of the American Dream.
+Instead, we opted for the Klondike Gold Rush National Historical Park, which commemorates the migration of an estimated 100,000 prospectors looking for their piece of the American Dream.
 Tourists can take ranger-led walking tours of the Skagway Historic District, ascend the 2,865 feet to White Pass via the White Pass & Yukon Route Railway, explore the museum and visitor center for the Gold Rush’s 33-mile Chilkoot Trail, or even hike the route themselves.

-Although Fort Huachuca in Arizona was originally built to combat the Chiricahua Apache tribe and secure the border with Mexico, the fort made its patriotic mark in 1913 when the base became home to the “Buffalo Soldiers,” the 10th Cavalry Regiment, which was established in 1866 as a unit consisting entirely of African-Americans.
-Despite only having been given their freedom a few decades earlier, these brave men still enlisted in the military, willing to fight for the country they called home.
-The fort also housed 1,251 officers and 24,427 enlisted soldiers during World War II, and became a US Air Force base during the Korean War.
-Still an important base, training site, and medical center, Fort Huachuca, which has been a National Historic Landmark since 1976, houses two museums — with a special emphasis on the Buffalo Soldiers — which are open to all visitors (military and civilian) free of charge (although a donation is suggested).
+Although Fort Huachuca in Arizona was originally built to combat the Chiricahua Apache tribe and secure the border with Mexico, the fort made its patriotic mark in 1913 when the base became home to the “Buffalo Soldiers” of the 10th Cavalry Regiment, which was established in 1866 as a unit consisting entirely of African-Americans.
+Fort Huachuca later housed 1,251 officers and 24,427 enlisted soldiers during World War II and became a U.S. Air Force base during the Korean War.
+Still an important base, training site, and medical center, the fort has been a National Historic Landmark since 1976 and houses two museums — with a special emphasis on the Buffalo Soldiers — which are open to all visitors (military and civilian) free of charge (although a donation is suggested).

 Wikipedia/Benefactor123/CC BY-SA 3.0

-We’ve focused on a lot on the actions of military and political figures during wartime, but what about all the ordinary people that helped out?
-Enter the Rosie the Riveter WWII Home Front in California, which pays tribute to these exact people.
-There’s a lot to see here (and it’s all free!), but you’ll definitely want to check out the extremely informative Visitor Education Center, the Rosie the Riveter Memorial, the SS Red Oak Victory Ship, and on Fridays you might even get a chance to meet with real Home Front workers from WWII!
+We’ve focused on a lot on the actions of military and political figures during wartime, but what about all the ordinary people who helped out?
+Enter the Rosie the Riveter WWII Home Front National Historical Park in California.
+There’s a lot to see here (and it’s all free!), but you’ll definitely want to check out the extremely informative Visitor Education Center, the Rosie the Riveter Memorial, the SS Red Oak Victory Ship.

 Georgia used to be home to the National Museum of Patriotism, but it unfortunately closed in 2010, so the torch must be passed.
 The state has a lot of important locations and figures from history worthy of recognition, but two patriots are especially deserving of this spot.
-Stephen Heard was a veteran of the French and Indian War, and also a hero of the American Revolution as a lieutenant colonel.
-He was a friend of George Washington and fought alongside General Elijah Clarke at the Battle of Kettle Creek in 1779, where Heard was captured and sentenced to death.
-However, a slave of Heard’s named Mammy Kate visited him in jail on the eve of his execution and smuggled him out in a basket (she was tall and strong, he was short and small) to freedom.
-Even though she was essentially the property of Heard, Kate cared about the colonel and believed in the revolution — enough that she put her life on the line to save him.
-Heard went on to become Governor of Georgia, and he and Kate are both interred at Stephen Heard Cemetery (also called Gods Acre Cemetery) in Elberton, Georgia.
-Every patriotic American owes it to his- or herself and country to visit these two heroes.
+Stephen Heard was a veteran of the French and Indian War, friend of George Washington, and a hero of the American Revolution as a lieutenant colonel.
+Heard was captured at the Battle of Kettle Creek in 1779, but he was rescued by one of his slaves, named Kate, and went on to become Governor of Georgia.
+Both he and Kate are both interred at Stephen Heard Cemetery (also called Gods Acre Cemetery) in Elberton, Georgia.

 On December 7, 1941, Japan launched a surprise attack on the United States Naval Station at Pearl Harbor, Hawaii, killing 2,403 Americans and wounding 1,178 others.
-1,177 of the fatalities occurred when the U.S.S.
-Arizona blew up and sank, and a memorial was built in 1962 to honor the fallen.
-The site has been visited by every U.S. President since the ship’s destruction, and it can still be seen resting below the surface.
+Over 1,000 of those fatalities occurred when the U.S.S.
+Arizona was blown up and sank, and a memorial was built in 1962 to honor the fallen.
+The site has been visited by every U.S. president since the ship’s destruction, and the hull can still be seen resting below the surface.
 Eerily, visitors can also still see oil leaking from the wreckage on the surface of the water, which is sometimes referred to as “the tears of the Arizona.”
 The memorial is part of the National Park Service’s World War II Valor in the Pacific National Monument, and is only accessible via ferry.
 Entry to the Pearl Harbor Visitor Center and tickets to the U.S.S.
 Arizona Memorial are both free, but only 1,300 are handed out per day on a first-come, first-served basis.

-A clear theme in this article — and patriotism in general — is the acknowledgment of the sacrifices and hardships endured by other Americans so we can have the lives we enjoy (and too often take for granted) today.
-In the middle of the nineteenth century, over 400,000 citizens traveled through harsh and dangerous terrain on the 2,000-mile-long California Trail from the Missouri River to the West Coast looking for better lives for themselves and their families, paving the way for future generations of Americans.
+In the middle of the nineteenth century, over 400,000 settlers traveled through harsh and dangerous terrain on the 2,000-mile-long California Trail from the Missouri River to the West Coast looking for better lives for themselves and their families, paving the way for future generations of Americans.
 Many passed through what is now the City of Rocks National Reserve in southern Idaho (also known as the Silent City of Rocks), and some carved or wrote their names in axle grease on rocks in the area — specifically “Register Rock” — and these names can still be seen today, almost 200 years later.

 Picking the most patriotic destination in Illinois was as easy as flipping a coin.
 Not in the traditional way, but because if you flip a newer quarter over to the tails side, you’ll see an image of the former president and the words “Land of Lincoln.”
 Although Abraham Lincoln grew up in Kentucky and Indiana, his family moved to Illinois when he was 21, and the only house he ever owned was in Springfield, where he lived from 1844 until he was elected president in 1861.
 After his assassination, Lincoln was buried in Springfield's Oak Ridge Cemetery.
 His house, along with several other structures within a four-block radius (now owned by the National Park Service), has been restored to its appearance during the time in which Lincoln resided there.
 There is no entrance fee, but only a limited number of tickets are distributed per day, on a first-come, first-served basis.

-Before any Lincoln-Lovers point out that I should have picked the Lincoln Boyhood National Memorial for Indiana’s entry, I’d like to remind everyone that the house on the site is only a replica built in 1945.
+Before any Lincoln-lovers point out that we should have picked the Lincoln Boyhood National Memorial for Indiana’s entry, we’d like to remind everyone that the house on the site is only a replica built in 1945.
 Although it’s still very impressive, we’re giving the nod here to the Indiana World War Memorial Plaza.
-Located in Indianapolis, the site was first built in 1926 as a WWI monument, and also in an attempt to showcase the state’s patriotism and lure the newly-formed American legion away from New York City.
+Located in Indianapolis, the site was first built in 1926 as a WWI monument, and also in an attempt to showcase the state’s patriotism and lure the newly formed American Legion away from New York City.
 It worked, and the site was expanded to include a WWII memorial as well.
-In total, the plaza includes a 210-foot-tall main building (based on the Mausoleum of Mausolus in Turkey and built out of Indiana limestone), which houses a very impressive military museum, as well as the aforementioned American Legion HQ, a cenotaph square, and the Veterans Memorial Plaza, which includes an obelisk and numerous fountains.
+In total, the plaza includes a 210-foot-tall main building (based on the Mausoleum of Mausolus in Turkey and built out of Indiana limestone), which houses a very impressive military museum, as well as the aforementioned American Legion headquarters, a cenotaph square, and the Veterans Memorial Plaza, which includes an obelisk and numerous fountains.

 Facebook/ Black Jack Battlefield and Nature Park